gemini-hlsw/sbt-lucuma/README.md

 image, checking a bundle size — none of that needs to happen if the diff can't reach the projects it's built from.

-Name the projects a job consumes and it's skipped when none of them are affected:
+Name the projects a job consumes and its work is skipped when none of them are affected:

 ```scala
 ThisBuild / githubWorkflowAddedJobs += lucumaAffectedJob(